kragen/knuth-interview-2006/README.md

 Donald Knuth Interview 2006
 ===========================

-This is a transcript of an interview with the guy videotaped in 2006.
+This is a transcript of an interview with the guy by Dikran Karagueuzian, the director of CSLI Publications, videotaped in
+2006.
 Copyright 2006 Web of Stories Ltd., but the version of the transcript on their web site is just unreadable; this is my effort to clean it up a bit.
+It’s about 63 000 words, so it is probably around three or four hours of reading.

 [1 - Family history](http://webofstories.com/play/17060)
 --------------------------------------------------------